Michel de Montaigne (1533-1592)

 - Brush, Craig B. Montaigne and Bayle: Variations on the Theme of Skepticism.
 The Hague: Martinus Nijhoff, 1966.

-- A thorough treatment of Montaigne’s skepticism; includes a lengthy commentary on “Apology for Raymond Sebond.”
+- Includes a lengthy commentary on “Apology for Raymond Sebond.”

 - Cave, Terence.
 How to Read Montaigne.
 London: Granta Books, 2007.